jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 # Scope

-HAProxy Ingress configuration keys may be in one of four distinct scopes:
+HAProxy Ingress configuration keys may be in one of five distinct scopes:
-`Global`, `Host`, `Backend`, `Path`.
+`Global`, `Host`, `Backend`, `Path`, `TCP`.
 A scope defines where a configuration key can be declared and how it interacts with Ingress and Service resources.

 Configuration keys declared in `Ingress` resources might conflict.
-More about the scenarios in the `Host` and `Backend` scopes below.
+More about the scenarios in the `Host`, `Backend` and `TCP` scopes below.
 A warning will be logged in the case of a conflict, and the used value will be of the Ingress resource that was created first.

 ## Global